 Tips for a Successful Craft Show Season

 This is the season that I look forward to each year!
 I enjoy the relationships I have built over the years within the craft show community and getting to see everyone.
 I love my customers!
 Meeting new people and visiting with each customer who visits my booth is rewarding especially when helping them pick out just the right item.
 Now, don’t get me wrong here- craft shows are a TON of work and are not for everyone.
-I’ve been going to craft shows for almost 10 years and have learned a few things that have helped me to have great shows year after year.
+I’ve been going to craft shows for over 10 years and have learned a few things that have helped me to have great shows year after year.
 In this blog, I share my top five tips to have a successful craft show season.

 1. Find the right show-Not all craft shows are the same!

 Every craft show has a target audience.
 Some shows feature antiques and vintage items.
 Other shows feature multilevel marketing (MLM) items such as candle, jewelry, makeup, and essential oils.
 As a crafter of handmade items, I look for craft shows that feature handmade items from artisans, have been in existence a while, have great promotion and are well organized.
-Keep in mind, the perceived value of your product is equal to the vendors around you.
-Many craft shows are juried, meaning that you must apply and go through an approval or judging process to be accepted.

 Look for shows that are established and have been in existence for a while because these shows are usually well promoted and well attended.
 As a result, you will have a more successful show.
 If you are like me and sell handmade items with a large booth display, a two-day Fall or Christmas craft fair may be more successful than a Wine Tasting event downtown or the local farmer’s market every third Saturday.
 I consider my work to event ratio…how long it takes me to prepare inventory, set up my booth and take down my booth compared to the length of the show and projected sales/profit.
-It isn’t wise to spend six hours setting up for a two to four hour show if you don’t anticipate an acceptable profit margin.

 2. Create an inviting booth- Your booth will be one booth in a sea of many….how will you stand out?